MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-facility-scheduling.md

 ## Scenario 1: Schedule a facility

-In this scenario schedulers want to search for nearby doctor's offices and schedule an appointment for a patient to arrive at the doctor's office.
+In this scenario, schedulers want to search for nearby doctors' offices and schedule an appointment for a patient to arrive at the doctor's office.

 We will configure this scenario by creating a facility resource to represent the doctor's office, creating a requirement to represent the patient's request for an appointment at a nearby facility, and then booking the appointment and viewing the facility and booking on the schedule board.